 Kitchens are not often thought of when planning accessibility...but why not?
 Isn't it possible that a person who uses a wheelchair may want to volunteer in the kitchen?
-Don't people with arthritis want to volunteer?
+Or people with arthritis?

 Even an old table placed in the kitchen with a chair can be a workstation for someone who can't stand for long.
 Not many churches seem to think of this as an asset.
 Try it in your church and see what the response is.